 Here is an attempt, though maybe not a very good one, to make the roof flashing serve also as a "through the wall flashing" with a tile roof.

-Lets not leave out the cladding made of wood lap siding.
+Lets not leave out the Exterior Wall Covering made of wood lap siding.
 Did you know one of the main reasons wood siding has to be replaced before its time is because it rots at the intersections with the roof.
-A few more years here and the siding will need to be replaced.
+A few more years here and the exterior wall covering will need to be replaced.

-The only way to properly drain the the water that gets in behind the cladding back out onto the roof's surface is to cut out the existing siding being careful not to cut the house wrap.
+The only way to properly drain the the water that gets in behind the Exterior Wall Covering back out onto the roof's surface is to cut out the existing exterior wall covering being careful not to cut the house wrap.

 The best solution to do this is to install a "Through the Wall Flashing" called a "Z" Bar Flashing.

-This "Z" Bar Flashing is placed over a piece of Vertical Blocking Material that is the same thickness or just slightly less than the thickness of whatever type of cladding that is used for the wall covering and a minimum 5 1/2" in height.
+This Through the Wall (Z Bar) Flashing is placed over a piece of Vertical Blocking/Backing Material that is the same thickness or just slightly less than the thickness of whatever type of Exterior Wall Covering that is used for the wall covering and a minimum 5 1/2" in height.
 Why 5 1/2"?
 Because most roof flashing is required to extend up the wall a minimum of 4" and some a minimum of 5".
 Most simply use a nominal 6" piece of lumber.

-The Roof Flashing is then placed up behind this "Z" Bar Flashing on the outside of the Vertical Blocking Material.
+The Roof Flashing is then placed up behind this Through the Wall (Z Bar) Flashing on the outside of the Vertical Blocking/Backing Material.

-The cladding material is then kept off the surface of the roof.
+The Exterior Wall Covering material is then kept off the surface of the roof.
 This way, each time in the future when the roofing material is replaced, the Stucco, Brick, or Stone Veneer will not need to be cut out and replaced.

 Below is a sketch of what the flashing at roof to wall intersections should look like.

-Yes, there will be a little more exposed metal along the rake walls, head walls, and chimneys but this "Z" Bar Flashing will look very nice if pre-painted.
+Yes, there will be a little more exposed metal along the rake walls, head walls, and chimneys but this Through the Wall (Z Bar) Flashing will look very nice if pre-painted.
 Besides, anyone can tell from 2 blocks away that you have a Veneer on your walls if you do not see metal.
 All real Brick or Stone through the roof walls and chimneys and those that set on lintels always have metal exposed at all intersections with the roof.